 - Non-profits are more vulnerable to fraud.
 There are several reasons why non-profits are especially vulnerable to fraud compared with the for-profit sector.
 These include a lack of resources, poor internal controls, inadequate training, high turnover rates, low employee investment, poor technological resources, and other factors.

 - Fraud schemes in non-profits can include check fraud, embezzlement, fake employees, expense fraud, misappropriation of funds for personal use, fictitious vendor schemes, kickbacks from unscrupulous vendors, and outright theft of cash or assets—to name a few.

 To get your North Carolina non-profit organization in great financial shape.

-To see all non-profits are properly financially managed, stay in good shape, and stay out of trouble with the IRS and State of North Carolina.
+To see all non-profits are properly managed, in good financial shape, and not in trouble with the IRS and State of North Carolina.

 Let your journey begin!
 We’ll start by reviewing your current books to see what’s working and what’s not.
 Based on our findings, you’ll receive a comprehensive report of how we can improve your processes to reach financial health.

 Here are 5 ways that you, local (or even nationwide) businesses, and the community can support Pro Financial Fitness

 - buy a Pro Financial Fitness t-shirt – $15 if I hand it to you in person or $21 if I have to ship it to you.